Yiyang-Jia/unet_for_line_thinning/README.md

 ## Result

-After the model is trained,  we run "plot_and_save.py" to juxtapose and compare the inferenced output and the actual ground truth:
+After the model is trained,  we run "plot_and_save.py" to perform inference, juxtapose and compare the inferenced output and the actual ground truth:

 ![Alt text](/three_images_comparison_unfiltered.png?raw=true "synthetic_orginal_vs_ground_truth")